StaffHub vs Connecteam: Which Fits a Shopify Retail Team?

 What StaffHub Does Well

-StaffHub was built for a narrower slice of the problem.
-JMS Dev Lab launched it on the Shopify App Store in April 2026 to fix the bits of staff management that matter most to multi-location Shopify retailers: getting people trained, keeping every shop on the same message, and surfacing the knowledge senior staff carry in their heads.
+JMS Dev Lab launched StaffHub on the Shopify App Store in April 2026 to fix the bits of staff management that matter most to multi-location Shopify retailers: getting people trained, keeping every shop on the same message, and surfacing the knowledge senior staff carry in their heads.
+In May 2026 we shipped the workforce release, which added scheduling, timekeeping and pay preparation.

 Its core strengths are: